z357412526/mousestyles/doc/source/report/overview.rst

 its own species.
 This experiment was conducted in a more natural setting to minimize human manipulation.

-This project adopts Lorenz's approach--observing the whole spectrum of animal behavior in their natural state.
+This project adopts Lorenz's approach---observing the whole spectrum of animal behavior in their natural state.
 Previous approaches relied on human observation to score animal behavior.
 However, slow data collection, low dimensional data, imprecise and subjective measurements,